Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 Illegal Operators

-A word of cautious to those who want to get island transfer other than the three locations I mentioned above.
-There are some illegal and unlicensed boat operators around KK Central Market and Wisma Merdeka Shopping Mall lobbying ignorant tourists to employ their services.
-In one case, a group of tourists were robbed and left on an island.
-I would say they are lucky because it can be worse, e.g. kidnap, rape (though these haven’t happened yet).
+A word of caution to those who want to get an island transfer other than the three locations I mentioned above.
+There are some illegal and unlicensed boat operators around KK Central Market and Wisma Merdeka Shopping Mall, lobbying ignorant tourists to employ their services.
+In one case, a group of tourists was robbed and left on an island.
+I would say they are lucky because it can be worse, e.g. kidnap.

 Photos taken in Kota Kinabalu, Sabah, Malaysia Borneo